-- 15.1.1 The Finance Director shall maintain detailed procedures for the disposal of assets (excluding land) including condemnations, and ensure that these are notified to managers. - 15.1.2 When it is decided to dispose of an asset, the head of department or authorised deputy will determine and advise the Finance Director of the estimated market value of the item, taking account of professional advice where appropriate. - 15.1.3 All unserviceable articles shall be: - a) Condemned or otherwise disposed of by an employee authorised for that purpose by the Finance Director - b) Recorded by the relevant officer, in a form approved by the Finance Director, which will indicate whether the articles are to be converted, destroyed or otherwise disposed of.
-All entries shall be confirmed by the countersignature of a second employee authorised for the purpose by the Finance Director. - c) The relevant officer shall ensure that any article disposed of, is done so in accordance with appropriate guidance or regulations. - d) The relevant officer shall satisfy him/herself as to whether or not there is evidence of negligence in use and shall report any such evidence to the Finance Director who will take the appropriate action. - 15.1.4 The Security Director will ensure that the Board complies with the Property Transactions Handbook and will ensure that detailed procedures are in place for the disposal of land.
+The Finance Director shall maintain detailed procedures for the disposal of assets (excluding land) including condemnations and ensure that these are notified to managers.

+When it is decided to dispose of an asset, the head of department or authorised deputy will determine and advise the Finance Director of the estimated market value of the item, taking account of professional advice where appropriate.

+All unserviceable articles shall be:

+- a) Condemned or otherwise disposed of by an employee authorised for that purpose by the Finance Director. - b) Recorded by the relevant officer, in a form approved by the Finance Director, which will indicate whether the articles are to be converted, destroyed or otherwise disposed of.
+All entries shall be confirmed by the countersignature of a second employee authorised for the purpose by the Finance Director. - c) The relevant officer shall ensure that any article disposed of, is done so in accordance with appropriate guidance or regulations. - d) The relevant officer shall satisfy him/herself as to whether or not there is evidence of negligence in use and shall report any such evidence to the Finance Director who will take the appropriate action.

+The Director of Security Estates and Resilience will ensure that the Board complies with the Property Transactions Handbook and will ensure that detailed procedures are in place for the disposal of land.